Gelling is the practice of applying a gelatin mixture onto the athlete’s head to hold the hair in place during routine competitions. It washes out and

 2) Using a comb and brush, smooth and firmly pull damp hair back into a ponytail.
 Ponytail should be located just above centre on the back of the

-4) Begin to slowly wrap braids in a circle to form a bun.
+4) Wrap the braids in a circle to form a bun.
 Use elastics and pins as needed to secure the bun.

 5) Place the hairnet over the bun, then twist and layer the hairnet again over the bun.
 Secure the hairnet with a few pins.